 What’s the Difference Between Magnifica S and the Magnifica S Smart?

-The S Smart is 1cm wider, 1cm deeper and 2cm taller, likewise the S Smart has the newer clever adjustable Panarello steam wand, which provides you more control over the milk texture.
+The S Smart is 1cm wider, 1cm deeper and 2cm taller, likewise the S Smart has the newer clever adjustable Panarello steam wand, which offers you more control over the milk texture.

-Which Delonghi Coffee makeking tool Is Best for Espresso Quality
+Which Delonghi Coffee makeking device Is Best for Espresso coffee Quality

-Due to the reality that the coffee grinder and the brewing unit in the majority of bean to cup coffee machines are really similar, it’s really unlikely that any of these machines are going to differ all that much where espresso coffee quality is anxious.
+Because the grinder and the brewing unit in most bean to cup coffee machines are really similar, it’s very unlikely that any of these machines are going to differ all that much where espresso coffee quality is worried.

 Life is like a box of chocolates, so join my Brew Time list, subscribe to my YouTube Channel, become an accredited coffee botherer (Patreon supporter), try my coffee at The Coffeeworks (work with discount code coffeebotherers), follow me on Twitter & Instagram, follow the coffeeblog FaceBook page, and that’s all I have to say about that.